iokinpardo/InteractiveAvatarNextJSDemo/README.md

 1. **Query parameters are resolved on the server** and passed into the `InteractiveAvatar` provider before the page renders.
 2. **The client requests a streaming token** from `/api/get-access-token`, which calls `v1/streaming.create_token` using your HeyGen API key and base URL.
 3. **A `StreamingAvatar` instance is created**, listeners are attached for stream readiness, connection drops, voice activity, and message events, and the session enters the connecting state.
-4. **Message events are coalesced per speaker** and stored in context, giving the transcript component a steady stream of updates without duplicated rows.
+4. **Message events are coalesced per speaker** and stored in context so integrators can wire custom transcripts or analytics without duplicated rows.
 5. **Voice chat starts automatically**; if it fails, the UI exposes controls that retry microphone streaming while keeping the avatar session alive.
-6. **The media stream binds to the `<video>` tag** and displays connection quality plus a stop control for graceful shutdown.
+6. **The media stream binds to the `<video>` tag** and displays connection quality overlays so operators can monitor call health.

 ## URL parameters